cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.62 - 20 Sep 2013 =
+* Fixed : File Filtering did not work on new Multisite installations or those with ms-files.php usage disabled (since WP 3.5.1)
+* Fixed : With File Filtering enabled, direct url access to some filenames with hyphens was improperly blocked
+* Fixed : Multisite - Users with no role on a site could not read public posts
+* Fixed : Multisite - Network-wide groups setting available in individual site admin when not activated network-wide
+* Fixed : Default Private option forced drafts into private publishing
+* Fixed : Comment notification emails were blocked in some situations
+* Fixed : Fatal error on Edit User / Edit Group screen in some situations
+* Fixed : Hidden Content Teaser caused posts to be shown as uncategorized
+* Fixed : Disabling "Include Private Pages in listing" option did not suppress them from get_pages() results for Administrators
+* Fixed : On network installations, Network Groups setting was improperly applied if RS was not activated network-wide
+* Fixed : PHP Warning for missing index 'plugin_page'
+* Fixed : PHP Warnings on bulk role edit screens in some situations
+* Fixed? : RS Role Defintions could not be modified on some installations
+* Change : Allow private posts could not be added to nav menus
+* Compat : WP 3.6 - Nav Menu Manager role assignments
+* Compat : Revisionary - fatal error for undefined class RevisionaryAdminHardway under some configurations
+* Compat : Relevanssi - user pages and category pages were blocked from search results
+* API : Support required_operation argument in query_posts().
+Pass post_type and required_operation=read for front end admin-ajax queries.
+* Perf : Slow post queries due to content date limits clause, even if Role Content Date Limits were disabled
+* Change : Notice about RS development and support winding down; availability of RS Migration Advisor and Press Permit Core plugins
+* Feature : Support installation of RS Migration Advisor plugin
+* Change : About screen content
+* Change : Eliminated remote call to agapetry.net for consulting status
+* Change : Eliminated agapetry.net version update check
+* Change : RS Options screen - popup plugin info box for Revisionary

 = 1.3.61 - 26 Apr 2013 =
 * Fixed : If a custom post type is hierarchical, non-Administrators could not create new post if "Lock Top Pages" enabled for any roles